 Well that’s nice for sellers, I guess.
 But, as a buyer, I found DSRs handy because it gave you a more complete picture of what the seller was like.
 Now all a buyer will see is the total positive/negative feedback count like before, I guess?
 (Nope, apparently DSRs will still all show, they just won’t count anymore.
 OK, the buyer in me likes that.)

-• valid tracking number—meaning a tracking number with at least one carrier scan recorded and validated by eBay—must be uploaded within your stated handling time on 90% of all transactions.
+• A valid tracking number—meaning a tracking number with at least one carrier scan recorded and validated by eBay—must be uploaded within your stated handling time on 90% of all transactions.

 OMG so many SWEAR WORDS ABOUT EBAY’S MOTHER!
 This incredibly stupid little addition to the requirements has blocked us out of Top Rated many a month here and there for reasons I outlined in anger back in this post and I can’t freaking believe they aren’t changing it.
 GAH!
 I stab their faces!